The Enchanted Pig: Tale of the Bewitched Pig (Cloșca)

 They live like this for three years: the pig prince lives as a swine by day, and human by night.
 One day, an old woman appears at the pig prince's palace and the princess goes to talk to her.
 The tale explains the old woman was the one who cursed the prince into porcine form, and she advises the princess to prepare a pyre at night and burn the pigskin, which the prince places near his side of the bed for safekeeping.
 That same night, the princess unties the pigskin from her husband's body - a method he uses to keep it safe -, and tosses it in the oven, but the skin crackles and releases a smell of burning around the house, so she returns to sleep.
 However, the prince wakes up with a start, admonishes his wife that his curse would have ended in three days' time, tells his wife to wear down nine pairs of "opince" (a type of footwear) and three staves of horn, and curses that neither of them shall grow old, then vanishes.
 The princess mourns for her husband, but soon commissions a blacksmith for the nine pairs of footwear and a shepherd for the three staves, and begins her journey.
 On the road, the way is hard, for she is pregnant, but she eventually reaches the forest house of Sfânta Vineri (Holy Friday), and a church amidst fir trees that belongs to sfânta Duminică (Holy Sunday).
 Holy Friday and Holy Sunday each welcome the princess and give her a chicken roast, whose bones she takes with herself.
 The princess also gives birth to her child, a boy with golden hair like hers and dark eyes like his father's.
 Holy Sunday then sends the princess to the house of her sister, Mama Vântului (Mother of the Winds).
-Lastly, the princess arrives at the house Mama Vântului-de-Zi (Mother of the Morning Wind), who does not know where her husband is, so she points to her sister, Mama Vântului-de-Seară (Mother of the Evening Wind).
+Lastly, the princess arrives at the house of Mama Vântului-de-Zi (Mother of the Morning Wind), who does not know where her husband is, so she points to her sister, Mama Vântului-de-Seară (Mother of the Evening Wind).
 The Mother of the Evening Wind hides the princess and asks the Evening Wind if he saw anything, and he says he saw a hut in a forest.
 The princess takes her son with her deep in a forest, beyond stumps and brambles, and finds a hut with no visible door, save for the roof.
 She uses the chicken bones to build a ladder and cuts off her little finger to provide the last step.
-The princess places her son in a nearby bed and cooks something for her.
+The princess places her son in a nearby bed and cooks something for herself.
 The prince appears at the hut and finds his wife and son, then returns with them back home.